 where three generations of the Needham family had their timber

-yard for 85 years but is now the subject of development plans,
+yard for 85 years but is now a new housing development,

 and Kerridge Bridge, no. 27, and on to Adelphi wharf.
 The building

-on top of Grimshaw Lane aqueduct was once a stable.
+on top of Grimshaw Lane aqueduct was once a stable for the canal

 age dating from 1856, but one that is today full of thriving modern